zerowidth/rack-streaming-proxy/README.txt

 == FEATURES/PROBLEMS:

-Provides a (mostly) transparent streaming proxy to be used as rack middleware.
-Handles chunked encoding, and will stream the response body for an upstream request back to the client.
+Provides a transparent streaming proxy to be used as rack middleware.

+* Streams the response from the downstream server to minimize memory usage
+* Handles chunked encoding if used
+* Proxies GET/PUT/POST/DELETE, XHR, and cookies

 Use this when you need to have the response streamed back to the client, for example when handling large file requests that could be proxied directly but need to be authenticated against the rest of your middleware stack.

-Please note that this will not work well with EventMachine.
+Note that this will not work well with EventMachine.
 EM buffers the entire rack response before sending it to the client.
 When testing, try mongrel (via rackup) or passenger, rather than the EM-based thin.
 See http://groups.google.com/group/thin-ruby/browse_thread/thread/4762f8f851b965f6 for more discussion.

 I've included a simple streamer app for testing and development.

+Thanks to:

+* Tom Lea (cwninja) for Rack::Proxy (http://gist.github.com/207938)
+* Tim Pease for servolux

 == SYNOPSIS: